Types of Breast Cancer

 Other women have a mixture of ductal and lobular or they have a less common type of breast cancer.

-Metastatic cancer is an advanced cancer that has spread from the part of the body where it started to other parts of the body.
-When cancer cells break away from a tumor, they can travel to other areas of the body through the bloodstream or the lymph system.
+- Metastatic cancer: An advanced cancer that has spread from the part of the body where it started to other parts of the body, such as the bones, lymphatic system or organs.

 - Localized cancer: This cancer is confined to the breast and has not spread to other parts of the body.

 - Recurrent cancer: This is when a cancer goes away but comes back after treatment.